hayamaster/Suncel-Blog/README.md

 ### Last Articles

-- In your admin panel, in the pages section, create a **blog** folder that will contain all your articles, click on it, copy the ID of the folder from the url and replace in your code all the occurrences of REPLACE_BY_BLOG_FOLDER_ID by your ID
+- In your admin panel, in the pages section, create a **blog** folder that will contain all your articles, click on it, copy the ID of the folder from the url and replace in your code all the occurrences of 649e7a10961da7449f4dcd94 by your ID

 ### **📧 Contact**